tasosxak/mnemosyne/README.md

 # Mnemosyne - Event Data Preprocessing for DejaVu Runtime Monitor

 Mnemosyne is a Go project designed to preprocess event data for the DejaVu runtime monitor.
-It helps organize, clean, and optimize event data to enhance the effectiveness of the monitoring process.

 ## Features